 Pinnacle's niche as the most affordable long-distance ball took shape from the very start in the 1970s.
 The earliest versions earned players' thumbs-up for distance, but earned complaints that the Pinnacle felt like a rock.
-Over the years, that would change.
-Today, the company's pitch for its newest lines of Pinnacle reflects the ball's evolution since 1972: "Distance doesn't have to be hard."
+Over the years, that has changed.
+Today, Pinnacle’s “Rush” and “Soft” models both promise great feel.

-The Pinnacle followed a chain of game-changing golf-ball innovations over the ages.
-In 1618, the "feathery ball"--a stitched, leather-covered ball stuffed with goose or chicken feathers.
-Next came the gutta-percha ball--"guttie"--in Scotland in 1848, its key element was the latex-like gutta-percha sap from a common Malaysian tree.
+The Pinnacle followed a chain of game-changing golf-ball innovations throughout the game’s history.
+In 1618, golfers used the "feathery ball” which was a stitched, leather-covered ball stuffed with goose or chicken feathers.
+Next came the gutta-percha ball — also known as the “guttie” — in Scotland in 1848.
+Its key element was the latex-like gutta-percha sap from a common Malaysian tree.

 A quantum leap in golf-ball development came in 1898, when Ohio golfer Coburn Haskell invented the rubber golf ball.
-He wound rubber thread around a solid rubber core to produce a bal that could go longer distances and was more forgiving.
+Haskell wound rubber thread around a solid rubber core to produce a ball that could go longer distances and was more forgiving.

 The United States Golf Association (USGA) enacted standards for golf ball weight and size in January 1930, weight set at a maximum of 1.620 oz. with a diameter no less than 1.680 inches.
 The modern golf ball was born, and all the innovations to follow had to take those standards to heart.

-Today, Pinnacle continues to keep their prices lower than competitors and to convince players that the ball still offers the best bargain in both distance and feel.
-Compared to the Pinnacles of the 1970s, the ball--if not the motto--have changed.
+Today, Pinnacle continues to keep prices lower than competitors and convince players that the ball still offers the best bargain in both distance and feel.
+Compared to the Pinnacles of the 1970s, the ball has changed.
 Pinnacle balls these days have a thinner, far more pliable cover.
 The ball's core is larger than earlier incarnations, combining both distance and a softer touch on approaches and on the greens.